LytixChain/lytix/README.md

 [![Build Status](https://travis-ci.org/LytixChain/lytix.png)](https://travis-ci.org/LytixChain/lytix) [![GitHub tag](https://img.shields.io/github/tag/LytixChain/lytix.svg)](https://github.com/lytixchain/lytix/tree/v1.1.4)

 Lytix is an open source crypto-currency focused on fast private transactions with low transaction fees & low confirmations.
 It is currently in production.
-We are in our Proof of Stake phase and development is underway for our Maxnode 3 Tier system.
-The goal is to have that live in Testnet in a few months and live in Mainnet by the beginning of Summer 2019.
+We are in our Proof of Stake phase.
+The base Maxnode system is in place and we are currently working on the data insertion utility.

 ------------------------